 Five things you can do to take care of your mental health

 Mental health is a cornerstone of overall wellbeing, influencing how we think, feel, and act in our daily lives.
 While mental health concerns are common, taking proactive steps can significantly enhance emotional resilience and psychological stability.
+If you have started to notice changes such as feeling more tense, finding it harder to switch off, or having less energy for the things you usually enjoy, these ideas can help you gently reset and look after yourself.
 Here are five evidence-based strategies to support and nurture your mental health:

 1. Engage in regular physical activity